Nahov91/fend-myreads/README.md

-# Restaurant Review app
+# MyReads webapp
-This is a Udacity Front end web developer ND project, where I had to optimize a website for using it on various devices with a great accessibility and offline experience.
+This is a Udacity Front end web developer ND project, where I had to make a site alive with React.js and React Router.

 ## Get started